 Foreign financial accounts include things like:

 - Any other accounts held with a financial institution

-The FBAR must be filed electronically through the FinCEN website.
-In order to complete the form, you'll need the following information:
+The FBAR must be filed electronically through the BSA e-Filing System.
+In order to complete the form, you’ll need the following information:

 - Your name, Social Security Number (SSN) or ITIN and address